 *Employment Rate based on 2021 contactable triOS graduates employed in a related field within 12 months.

-NOC Code: 4211 - **Wage data rounded down to the nearest dollar.
+NOC Code: 4211/42200 - **Wage data rounded down to the nearest dollar.
 Average wage doesn't reflect the starting salary but represents the middle value between lowest to highest wages.
 Local (or regional) income may vary.
-Last updated in May, 2021.
+Last updated in Dec 2022.

 Students enrolled in this program will receive: